 - Praise your child as much as you can.
 Find good things in your child writing.
 Always remember that simple words of encouragement can do wonders.

-- Reading plays a huge role in writing skill, as they both complement each other.
+- Reading plays a huge role in writing skills, as they both complement each other.
 The more your child reads, the more ideas he will have to write down.
-I highly recommend them getting good educational magazines as kids enjoy them more than normal books.
+I highly recommend they get good educational magazines as kids enjoy them more than normal books.

 - Pointing words as you read them in stories or writing words said in a conversation will help them understand the link between spoken words and written text.

-- As your child gets older encourage them to write letters and card to other family members.
+- As your child gets older encourage them to write letters and cards to other family members.
 This will help them to build their confidence and vocabulary.